JiggyDevs/twikkl-app/README.md

 to [add few additional dependencies](https://docs.expo.dev/workflow/web/).

 ## Deploy locally
 Once you're ready with the tools mentioned above, you can import source code using _Git CLI_ with the following command:
 ```
 git clone https://github.com/JiggyDevs/twikkl-app.git
 ```

-2. Next, install the app using npm:`npm install`.
+2. Next, install the app using npm: `npm install`)

 3. run the following command from the project root directory: